 The Cheapest Service: Standard Delivery (The South African Postal Service)

 EISH.
 This is probably the first word that comes to mind when most of us think about the post office.
-I’ll never understand a country that has so few jobs not being able to have a decent postal service when there are so many willing and able South Africans out there.
-None the less, they are the cheapest option.
+I’ll never understand a country that has so few jobs not being able to have a decent postal service when there are so many willing and able South Africans out there!
+None the less, they are the cheapest option, but they are also the slowest option…

 Is It Trackable?